 Why might after-stroke care be needed?

 A stroke can affect a person in a variety of different ways.
 From physical to emotional support, people that have had a stroke need help to recover and get back on their feet.
 Proper recovery prevents the risk of another stroke, making care such an important aspect of rehabilitation.
+A stroke can cause anxiety and depression, having a carer there can minimise any distress and take the stress away from daily life.
+Physical and cognitive implications can also make it difficult for someone to live alone.

 What does our after-stroke care include?